otacke/udacity-machine-learning-engineer/submissions/capstone_proposals/sales_prediction_for_games.md

 The earlier a video game company knows how many copies it can expect to sell of a game, the earlier it can estimate the revenue and the earlier it knows whether the game will be a financial success or not.
 For example, a decision about starting the production of a sequel or the production of a port to a different platform might depend on this information.
 In consequence, early knowledge about the sales figures can speed up the decision process.

-The problem can clearly be measured, because the success of a video game can be expressed in sales volume or revenue if the retail price is known.
+The problem can clearly be "measured", because the success of a video game can be expressed in sales volume or revenue if the retail price is known.
 Also, it should be possible to create a regression model that takes input data and transforms those to a prediction of revenue.
 Since there are no random parameters involved, the results will also be reproducible given the same model and the same input parameters.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_